8 Preventable Trade Show Lead Retrieval Mistakes

 2. Not qualifying leads

 Your sales team is often overwhelmed by the flood of leads that arrives in their lap right after a trade show.
 If the leads aren’t qualified and prioritized by lead quality, then your reps will make calls to some poor-quality leads.
 After a few discouraging conversations, some sales reps will assume ALL the leads are the same poor quality and stop calling ANY of those show leads.
 But if your booth staffers qualify the leads (hot, warm, cold), and capture that rating with your trade show lead retrieval system, then your sales reps will first call the hot leads.
 They’ll be rewarded with more sales, and you’re generate a higher trade show ROI.
-Our Lead Manager app lets you quickly rank leads from 1 to 5 stars.

 3. Asking too many, too few, or the wrong questions